 I have a friend who is a genius, a prolific artist whose work is unbelievable.
 They are brilliant and creative.
 I’ve also told them many times, “I would be terrified to be inside your head.”

-Today, I was talking to a good friend, a great guy (and coincidentally–or not–also an artist) who told me he’s learning not to trust what goes through his head.
+Today, I was talking to another good friend, a great guy (and coincidentally–or not–also an artist) who told me he’s learning not to trust what goes through his head.
 He believes things about the world and about himself that aren’t true, then pours massive time and energy into those fears and imaginings.
 He explained the discipline he’s developing of reminding himself that he trusts God instead of these thoughts.

 Anne Lamott says, “My mind is a bad neighborhood I try not to go into alone.”